openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 77: Group 10 - delay before sending Basic Set ON

-Group 10 - delay before sending Basic Set ON Association group 10 - delay before sending Basic Set ON
+Group 10 - delay before sending Basic Set ON

-Set a time delay before sent Basic set ON to the associated device.
-The same time frame also applies for the Basic set OFF.
-If this parameter is set, Basic Set ON/OFF Report is delayed for the time defined in this parameter.
-• Default value 180 = 3 minutes
-• 0 = Reports with no delay
-• 1-32767 = 1 second– 32767 seconds, reporting enabled
+<p&gtAssociation group 10 - delay before sending Basic Set ON</p&gt <p&gtSet a time delay before sent Basic set ON to the associated device.
+The same time frame also applies for the Basic set OFF.<br /&gt If this parameter is set, Basic Set ON/OFF Report is delayed for the time defined in this parameter.<br /&gt • Default value 180 = 3 minutes<br /&gt • 0 = Reports with no delay<br /&gt • 1-32767 = 1 second– 32767 seconds, reporting enabled</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```180```.